logzio/jmx2graphite/README.md

 # Changelog
+- v1.4.0
+  - add an option to filter out unwanted metrics with white/black-list regex
+- v1.3.2
+  - add an option to configure the omitted log level.
 - v1.3.1
   - support external config file when using with jolokia agent
   - provide docker for jmx2graphite when using with jolokia agent